Dirty-Napkin/dev-Dirty-Napkin/docs/websiteTimeline.md

 #### If custom site:
 - optimize figma design
     - make sure frame structure is consistent between desktop and mobile
+    - make sure everything is linked to styles
     - identify elements/features that aren't as important
 - code!